zslabs/zslabs/src/articles/pluggable-selectors.md

 Syntax error: Undefined mixin 'hook-panel-badge'.
 ```

 The problem?
 We're trying to include a mixin before it is defined.
 And if you think about it, that does in theory make sense.
 How/why should we be able to include something that isn't defined yet?
-SASS does however include an [@extend](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#extend) function (as does LESS).
+Sass does however include an [@extend](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#extend) function (as does Less).
 So let's try that again:

 ```less
 .panel {